Who we are & what this notice covers

 How we use information

-We will not without your express consent provide your personal information to any third parties for the purpose of direct marketing.
 We use information about you as mentioned above and as follows:

 To deliver our Services